savvato-software/savvato-maudlin-doc/train.md

 ## Overview

 The `mdln train` command in Maudlin is used to train a neural network model using the specified configuration and dataset.
-It handles the full training pipeline, including feature engineering, model creation, and evaluation.
+It takes your input data, engineers features according to your configuration, creates a model based on your configuration, and trains it.
+It runs a certain number of epochs, and than outputs useful charts and data files in a run-specific directory.

 ---